henryw374/henryw374.github.io.old/_posts/2018-11-15-cross-platform-clojure-tick.md

-compose, decompose, shift etc etc see docs and Malcolm's clojure exchange talk for info on intervals data literals handy for the repl, storing dates
+compose, decompose, shift etc etc see docs and Malcolm's clojure exchange talk for info on intervals data literals handy for the repl, storing dates drop to java.time when you need to. stackoverflow friendly. applies to cljs
 </section>

 <section data-markdown="" data-separator="^\n\n\n" data-separator-vertical="^\n\n" data-separator-notes="^Note:">